 Professor Kathleen Brown-Perez (Senior Lecturer II, Commonwealth Honors College, UMass Amherst)

-Professor Kiara Vigil (Assistant Professor, American Studies, Amherst College)
+Professor Kiara Vigil (Associate Professor, American Studies, Amherst College)

 NAIS Mini-Grants and Residencies